 ix Advertising and promotion

-The relevant rules can be found in the Medicines Act; Pharmig (the industry association) has also issued a code of conduct for compliance with advertisement rules.
-In general, any and all advertising must comply with certain core principles, namely that the properties of a medicinal product are not exaggerated, the information or pictorial presentations do not indicate that the product has an effect exceeding its actual effect and that a success can be expected in any event.
+The relevant rules can be found in the Medicines Act; Pharmig (the industry association) has also issued a code of conduct for compliance with advertisement rules which was recently amended.21 In general, any and all advertising must comply with certain core principles, namely that the properties of a medicinal product are not exaggerated, the information or pictorial presentations do not indicate that the product has an effect exceeding its actual effect and that a success can be expected in any event.
 No advertising should be misleading, either for consumers or for healthcare professionals.

 Violations of advertising rules can be enforced by the public authorities or by competitors via the Unfair Trade Practices Act or arbitrated under the Pharmig Code of Conduct.
 Advertising of prescription-only products aimed at laypersons is prohibited, but advertising of over-the-counter products is generally permissible, except if the product is reimbursed by the social security fund.
 This prohibition does not apply if the product was included against the will of the marketing authorisation holder.
 Advertisements for non-approved medicinal products or non-approved indications are permissible at scientific events mainly targeting non-Austrian professionals.

-The Pharmig Code of Conduct has specific rules for advertising via the internet, for instance, requiring them to reveal even the indirect support of a website by a pharmaceutical company.
-Websites may generally contain non-promotional information on medicinal products, for instance, with respect to side effects or interaction with other substances, but must state that a physician or a pharmacist must be consulted.
+The Pharmig Code of Conduct has specific rules for advertising via the internet; for instance, requiring them to reveal even the indirect support of a website by a pharmaceutical company.
+Websites may generally contain non-promotional information on medicinal products (for instance, with respect to side effects or interaction with other substances) but must state that a physician or a pharmacist must be consulted.
 Links to a complete evaluation report published by the CHMP or to websites of national authorities, medical research institutions, etc., are also acceptable.
-With respect to advertisements aimed at healthcare professionals, the Code requires that an access system be implemented to ensure that only healthcare professionals have access to the information.
+With respect to advertisements aimed at healthcare professionals, the Pharmig Code of Conduct requires that an access system be implemented to ensure that only healthcare professionals have access to the information.

 x Distributors and wholesalers